alligator-byte/Group-7-Embedded-Systems-2025/README.md

 This will be updated over the course of the project == Please save the link somewhere you'll remember

-# Week 9
+# Week 10 (pray we have parts by tue/wed latest)
-- Start Considering how robot will move
+- Connect parts
 - Code for Sensors
 - Code for Motors
 - Consider layout of circuitry

-# Week 10 (pray we have parts by tue/wed latest)
-- Connect parts
 - Begin creating behaviour patterns
+- Print CAD prototype

 # Week 11
 - Finalise everything with Code